AbhinavChhiller/cHit-cHat/README.md

 # cHit-cHat

-# cHit-cHat is a Full Stack Chatting Web Application made using HTMl, CSS, and JavaScript.
+# cHit-cHat is a Full Stack Chatting Web Application made using HTML, CSS, and JavaScript.

-# Uses Socket.io for real time communication and stores user details inencrypted format in Mongo DB Database.
+# Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack

 **Client:** React JS